malcolmswaine/LongRunningTasksSimulation/README.md

 For demo purposes the migration runs every time the back end is brought up.
 This can lead to 'already exists' migration warnings in the console if the database has already been populated, but can be safely ignored for demo purposes.

+The default log level is "Information" for release also, for demo purposes.

 Hangfire spits out a lot of randomness to the console

+## Todo

+Add authentication\
+Clear down SignalR Connection mapping